mycmessia/SmileBall/README.md

 =========

 This is a ball game written with cocos2d-js 3.0 alpha.<br>
-Here is a preview picture of the game.
+Here is a preview picture of the game.<br>
 ![](https://github.com/mycmessia/SmileBall/raw/master/res/smileball.png)